DaraghColl/jobs-board/src/content/jobs/data-engineer.md

 salary: 110,000
 location: remote
 pubDate: '2021-07-08'
-summary: Lorem ipsum dolor sit amet, consectetur adipisicing elit.
-Explicabo necessitatibus asperiores minima neque suscipit et iusto distinctio dolorem quam rerum, aperiam mollitia veniam soluta labore commodi, repellendus cumque voluptate quos.
+summary: Are you a data maestro ready to orchestrate the flow of information and unlock hidden insights?
+We're searching for a passionate and experienced Senior Data Engineer to join our fast-paced team and drive our data-driven initiatives forward.
 department: engineering
 ---

-We are on the hunt for a Senior Frontend Developer who thrives in the React ecosystem and loves building beautiful, high-performing user interfaces.
-At [Company Name], we're passionate about [Company Mission], and we believe the user experience is key to achieving it.
-You'll play a pivotal role in crafting intuitive and engaging interfaces that drive user adoption and delight.
+Are you a data maestro ready to orchestrate the flow of information and unlock hidden insights?
+We're searching for a passionate and experienced Senior Data Engineer to join our fast-paced team and drive our data-driven initiatives forward.

 **What you will do:**

-- Own the development of complex, interactive React components from scratch to deployment
+- Design, build, and maintain robust data pipelines and infrastructure to ingest, transform, and deliver high-quality data for various stakeholders.
-- Collaborate closely with designers and engineers to translate mockups into pixel-perfect reality
+- Collaborate with cross-functional teams (data science, analytics, engineering) to understand business needs and translate them into actionable data solutions.
-- Optimize frontend performance for speed and responsiveness across devices
+- Own the development and implementation of data pipelines, ensuring data accuracy, efficiency, and scalability.
-- Champion best practices in code readability, maintainability, and testability
+- Implement CI/CD practices and automate data operations for a smooth and reliable data flow.
-- Contribute to the evolution of our component library and UI/UX standards
+- Champion data quality initiatives and establish best practices for data governance.
-- Stay up-to-date with the latest React trends and technologies
+- Proactively monitor and troubleshoot data pipelines, identifying and resolving issues efficiently.
-- Help mentor and guide junior developers on the team
+- Stay up-to-date on the latest data engineering trends and technologies, actively contributing to knowledge sharing within the team.

 **You are a perfect fit if you:**

-- Have 3+ years of experience building production-ready React applications
+- 5+ years of experience as a Data Engineer or related role.
-- Possess a deep understanding of React core concepts and best practices (Hooks, Redux, etc.)
+- Proven expertise in designing and building data pipelines using platforms like Airflow, Luigi, or Kubeflow Pipelines.
-- Are proficient in HTML, CSS (preprocessors a plus!), and modern JavaScript (ES6+)
+- Strong proficiency in programming languages like Python, Java, or Scala.
-- Have experience with testing libraries like Jest and Cypress
+- Familiarity with cloud platforms like AWS, Azure, or GCP is a plus.
-- Can write clean, maintainable, and documented code
+- Experience with data warehousing solutions like Snowflake, Redshift, or BigQuery.
-- Are a master of communication and collaboration
+- Excellent analytical and problem-solving skills, with a knack for extracting insights from data.
-- Have a passion for creating exceptional user experiences
+- Strong communication and collaboration skills to work effectively with diverse teams.
-- Bonus points for experience with: TypeScript, GraphQL, UI/UX best practices
+- Passion for data and a desire to make a real impact through data-driven decision-making.

 **What we offer:**